MichalisPanayides/Talks/Annual Review/Story Board_simplified.md

 ### **2.3.
 Outputs**
 - Getting performance measures we need $\pi$
-- Solving the following equations where ...
+- Solving the following equations

 - Heatmap of state probabilities for larger such model
 - System is mostly in states (0,2) - (0,5)

+- From these state probabilities
 - Mean Waiting time of either ambulance or other patients
 - Overall Waiting Time